grauds/clematis.doc/docs/clematis-explained/wireframes/wireframes.md

 [Behaviour-Driven Development (BDD)](https://cucumber.io/docs/bdd/) principles:

 1. Make changes to wireframes, system design and the code itself in small iterations, get feedback from the end-users.
-2. Produce acceptance criteria for every user story and make it automatically validatable every build.
+2. Produce acceptance criteria for every user story and make it automatically validatable for every build.

 :::tip[]
-It is implied that end-users are making new feature requests during the whole software system life cycle, way beyond it release date, until it reached EOL.
+It is implied that end-users are making new feature requests during the whole software system life cycle, way beyond its release date, until it reached EOL.
 The BDD process doesn't stop once the first design is ready and the development is started.
 :::